FraudBlogger.com

 New Service May Prevent Mortgage Fraud

-The McHenry County recorder's office in Illinois has implemented a new program called "Property Fraud Alert" which allows homeowners to register their property in order to monitor and prevent possible fraudulent activity.
+The McHenry County recorder's office in Illinois has implemented a new program called "Property Fraud Alert"

 read story from The Daily Herald